Spatial Disparities in Fire Shelter Accessibility: Capacity Challenges in the Palisades and Eaton Fires: Conclusion

 \subsection{Road Network}

 The road data were collected from OpenStreetMap (OSM) \cite{haklay2008openstreetmap}, which are a widely used dataset to compute travel cost in previous accessibility studies \cite{Liu2022generalized, luqman2021geospatial, kang2022spatial, kang2020rapidly, park2023daily}.
 We retrieved the OSM road network dataset using the Python package OSMnx \cite{boeing2017osmnx}, which allows for the downloading and analysis of street networks from OpenStreetMap.
 Given the sparse road networks, particularly in mountainous regions, we included all drivable roads, including service roads such as alleys and parking lot roads, to ensure comprehensive coverage.
-Figure \ref{fig:road_network} depicts the road network used in our study, which is extensive enough to cover wildfire-related evacuation routes surrounding shelters.
+The road network downloaded in our study, as shown in Section~\ref{sec:road_network}, is extensive enough to cover wildfire-related evacuation routes surrounding shelters.
 The final road network dataset we downloaded contained 701,470 line features.